Breast and Prostate Cancer Cohort Consortium (BPC3)

-The BPC3's research project was the first to be initiated by the Cohort Consortium, a group of investigators responsible for high-quality cohorts that was formed by NCI in 2000 for large-scale collaborations in the molecular epidemiology of cancer.
+The BPC3's research project was the first to be initiated by the NCI Cohort Consortium, a group of investigators responsible for high-quality cohorts that was formed by NCI in 2000 for large-scale collaborations in the molecular epidemiology of cancer.

 The Consortium collaborates with three genomic facilities, epidemiologists, population geneticists, and biostatisticians from multiple institutions to study hormone-related gene variants and environmental factors in breast and prostate cancers.
 Four of the participating cohorts are funded through the NCI's Epidemiology and Genomics Research Program (EGRP), Division of Cancer Control and Population Sciences (DCCPS).
 Two of the cohorts are funded by NCI's intramural research program, the Division of Cancer Epidemiology and Genetics (DCEG).

 The BPC3 has created an organizational structure to accelerate research, reported in meeting abstracts and journals.
 Among its findings, the BPC3 reported that ER-negative breast cancer is related to variants in the steroid metabolism gene HSD17B1 (Feigelson et al., 2006).